 In verse 2 of Hebrews 12, the Apostle Paul gives important direction on what we should be doing every day, but especially on this journey: “fixing our eyes on Jesus.”
 As you move forward, look to Jesus for direction.
 You won’t know what path to follow if you don’t look to Him.

 Your life may be changing, but God isn’t.
 He’s there to love you and help you through the changes along this journey.

 Dale Kreienkamp is a Human Resources executive and consultant who has experienced a personal journey of unemployment twice when positions were eliminated in organizational restructuring.
 These personal experiences created a desire within him to help others impacted by unemployment through inspirational devotions.
 Dale is also an active volunteer at his home church and a leader in his local community.

 How Long, O Lord, How Long? contains 80 devotions, each with Scriptures to provide help, healing, and hope during the journey through unemployment.
-A group study will be available in December 2019.
+A podcast is available here.
 For more information, visit howlongolord.org.